 U.S. Department of Health and Human Services, Administration for Children and Families, Children's Bureau (2019)

-Reports information on the performance of States on seven national outcome categories and includes data on contextual factors and findings of analyses conducted across States.
+Reports information on the performance of States on seven national outcome categories, including reducing the recurrence of child maltreatment, reducing the incidence of maltreatment in foster care, increasing permanency outcomes, reducing time in foster care to reunification or adoption, increasing placement stability, and reducing the placement of young children in group homes.
+This resource presents data on contextual factors and findings of analyses conducted across States.

 Youth Victimization (PDF - 229 KB)

 The National Resource Center for Reaching Victims (2019)

 Covers crime trends and current data on crime victimization.

 Data sources include databases that provide State and national data that users can search to find specific statistics.
 Some data sources may require submitting a request for access.